sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Troubleshooting.md

   * The GAMA model or code you are having trouble with.
 If possible, attach a complete model.
   * Screenshots or other files that help describe the issue.

 Two files may be particularly interesting to attach to your issue: the **configuration details** and the **error log**.
 Both can be obtained quite easily from within GAMA itself in a few steps.
-First, click the "About GAMA…" menu item (under the "Gama" menu on MacOS X, "Help" menu on Linux & Windows)
+First, click the "About GAMA..." menu item (under the "Gama" menu on MacOS X, "Help" menu on Linux & Windows)

 >
 ![images/menu_about_gama.png](resources/images/installationAndLaunching/menu_about_gama.png)